2025 Cambodian–Thai border crisis: 28 July

-Ceasefire Violations and Prisoner Captures
+29–30 July

 On 29 July 2025, the Royal Thai Army (RTA) reported that Cambodia had violated the ceasefire agreement.
 Later that day, the RTA released images and videos showing captured Cambodian prisoners of war (POWs), reporting a total of 18 captured.
 The footage depicted the POWs being provided with food and water, with the RTA emphasizing that it "continues to uphold human rights principles, international humanitarian law, and the obligations of Thailand under the Geneva Conventions regarding the proper treatment of enemy soldiers and the deceased."
 In the evening, Thai sources reiterated that Cambodia had violated the ceasefire, claiming that Cambodian forces launched another assault near the Chong Ahn Ma and Phu Makuea areas.

 On 30 July 2025, a Cambodian military commander addressed 13 foreign military attachés and diplomats, accusing Thai forces of abducting 20 Cambodian soldiers during the handshake process following the ceasefire.
 According to the statement, one soldier escaped while two were suspected to have been killed.
 Cambodia also denied allegations that it had violated the ceasefire, asserting its commitment to a "peaceful resolution" and transparency, and facilitated a visit to the An Seh border area on 30 July for foreign diplomats and military attachés.

 On the same day, the Royal Thai Navy reported sporadic Cambodian small-arms fire targeting Thai positions, particularly near Preah Vihear and Phu Makhuea.
 Cambodian forces were also reported to have used grenade launchers against Thai positions at Pha Mor E Dang.

-Later, footage emerged showing Cambodian troops occupying Prasat Ta Krabey.
+Later, footage emerged showing Cambodian troops occupying Prasat Ta Khwai.
 In response, the RTA revised earlier claims, stating that Thai forces had not captured the temple itself but controlled a nearby strategic area, hill 350.
-The RTA cited the presence of Cambodian minefields as hindering their operations and explained that previous announcements regarding the temple’s capture resulted from communication errors.
+The RTA cited the presence of Cambodian minefields as hindering their operations and explained that previous announcements regarding the temple's capture resulted from communication errors.
 The same footage also showed Cambodian soldiers in possession of PMN-2 mines, which constitute a violation of the Ottawa Treaty.